DevConGalaxy/DevConGalaxy.github.io/src/assets/tutorials/deploy-heroku/deploy-heroku.md

 --sep--
 ---
-title: Bravo
+title: Congratulations
 duration: 1
 ---

-Vous avez atteind la fin de ce tutorial.
-Vous pouvez maintenant deployer un bot en production et le faire tester par vos utilisateurs \o/
+You have reached the end of this tutorial.
+You can now deploy a bot in production and make your users test it \o/

-Pour en savoir plus :
+Learn more :
-* La <a href="https://docs.botfuel.io/" target="_blank">documentation</a> du SDK
+* The SDK <a href="https://docs.botfuel.io/" target="_blank">documentation</a>
-* Deployez votre chatbot sur Facebook Messenger en suivant <a href="http://localhost:4200/#/codelab/connect-messenger?step=1" target="_blank">ce tutorial</a>
+* Deploy your chatbot on Facebook Messenger with <a href="http://localhost:4200/#/codelab/connect-messenger?step=1" target="_blank">this tutorial</a>